JoshuaKGoldberg/Goldblog/content/blog/standards-compliant-rickrolling/index.md

 ## Crafting a Standards Complaint Rickroll

-Web browser autoplay restrictions rendered ineffective my standard practice of sending the [YouTube rickroll link](https://www.youtube.com/watch?v=dQw4w9WgXcQ) _(which, I might add, recently passed **1 billion views**!)_.
+Web browser autoplay restrictions rendered ineffective my standard practice of sending the [YouTube rickroll link](https://www.youtube.com/watch?v=dQw4w9WgXcQ) _(which, I might add, recently passed **1 billion views!**)_.
 I needed a site that could somehow surprise users with the sights and sounds of _Never Gonna Give You Up_.

 Note that per the Chrome autoplay policy, videos are allowed to play sound as soon as the user clicks them.